JacobJoergensen/PiperLang/README.md

 # PiperLang
 PiperLang is a compact and efficient PHP framework designed to provide localization capacities for your web application.
 With features supporting cookie and session-based language detection, dynamic pluralization, variable substitution in translations, and number, currency and date formatting in accordance with the set language.

+> **Note:** We recommend using PHP 8.3 for optimal compatibility and performance with our framework, as it is being developed on this version of PHP.

 ## Key Classes and Methods
 Key methods of `PiperLang` class include: